Carreau/posts/18-planning-an-early-death-for-python-2.md

     time.sleep(1)
 ```

-Though it would be fun.
+Though it would be funny.

+### Moderate Interface Clutter

-Ask user at IDE/CLI startup time if they want to upgrade to Python3:
+We probably will not ask users that startup a new instance of an IDE or CLI whether they want to upgrade to Python3:

 ```bash
 $ python2